MAccFin Eligibility and Application Process

 For your application, please prepare the following:

-Maximum two (2) pages summarizing your personal, academic and professional accomplishments.
+- Resume: Maximum two pages summarizing your personal, academic, and professional accomplishments.
 Please highlight those accomplishments that will demonstrate your ability to complete the MAccFin program.

-Minimum two (2) required.
-These are generally completed by a professor that you have studied/worked with in the past.
+- Academic Reference Letters: Minimum two required.
+These are generally completed by a professor who you have studied/worked with in the past.
 Your reference must provide an email address from a recognized university.
 Academic references help confirm the accuracy of your statement of interest and to provide an opinion on your academic aptitude.